nacular/doodle/docs/views.md

 ### Views are the building blocks of Doodle apps.

 A View displays content to the screen and enables interactions with the user.
-You create a one by extending the [`View`](https://github.com/pusolito/doodle/blob/master/Core/src/commonMain/kotlin/com/nectar/doodle/core/View.kt#L62) base class or instantiating an inline object:
+You create one by extending the [`View`](https://github.com/pusolito/doodle/blob/master/Core/src/commonMain/kotlin/com/nectar/doodle/core/View.kt#L62) base class or instantiating an inline object: